Malta residence permit: how to get RP?

 1. There are at least 10 ways to obtain a Malta residence permit.
 The most streamlined option is participating in the Malta Global Residence Programme.

-4. Non-Europeans often choose Malta for its quick residence permit process.
-Obtaining a residence permit for investors takes at least 3 months.
-Permanent residence may be granted within 6 months.
+5. Non-European investors often choose Malta for its fast residence process.
+Temporary residence permits are issued within 3 months, while permanent residence may be granted within 6 months.

-5. A Malta residence permit offers visa-free travel to the Schengen countries, tax optimisation, and family relocation opportunities.
-It also provides a secure option during political or economic instability in the applicant's home country.
+6. A Malta residence permit allows visa-free travel within the Schengen Area, offers tax optimisation and family relocation options, and provides stability during political or economic uncertainty in the applicant’s home country.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.